AndyG14/Hands-On_Labs_Write-ups/red-team-labs/README.md

 - [API-Pentesting](API-vulnerabilities/api-vulnerabilities.md)

-*This directory is updated as I progress through new labs.*
+*This directory is updating as I progress through new labs.*